 Created by Elizabeth George.
 Nathaniel Parker, Sharon Small, Lesley Vickerage, Catherine Russell.
 United Kingdom.
 No. of episodes, 23 90 min.
 BBC One, 12 March 2001 – 1 June 2008

 The fictional character, Boycie, is shown as being a freemason in Heroes and Villains (1996/12/25) In another, unspecified, episode the claim is made that Rodney calls Boycie a "freemason car dealer."
 This may be "Strangers on the Shore" (2002/12/25).
 [Viewed but not confirmed]

 Created by John Sullivan.
 David Jason, Nicholas Lyndhurst, Roger Lloyd-Pack, Buster Merryfield, John Challis, Kenneth MacDonald.
 BBC (65 episodes, 1981-2003).
 UK, English

-One episode ends with John Thaw commenting to Dennis Waterman, "Give me a bottle of scotch and the masons anytime."
+One episode ends with John Thaw commenting to Dennis Waterman, "Give me a bottle of Scotch and the masons anytime."
 No episode specified.
-[Unconfirmed]
+[Viewed but not confirmed]

 Created by Ian Kennedy Martin.
 Starring John Thaw, Dennis Waterman, Garfield Morgan.
 United Kingdom.
 No. of series, 4; No. of episodes 53.
 Thames Television, 50 minutes.
 ITV, 1975/01/02-1978/12/28.

 A masonic ring has been reported as seen in Hoyt's home in an unspecified episode in season two.
 [Viewed but not confirmed]